 A white cat photographed on a white couch is going to be the same exposure reading as a white cat photographed on a black couch (ignoring for the sake of simplicity, the negative fill caused by the black couch).

-Let’s compare these two photos
+Let’s compare exposure control for these two photos

 Our two models have similar colouring and are both wearing dark clothes.
 In each scenario the models are in the shade and shot with natural light.
 The only difference is the background – one is light and the other is dark.